 Towing and Hauling

-The Nissan Titan has one of the smallest towing capacities in the class.
+The Nissan Titan has one of the lowest towing capacities in the class.
 That may be why few reviewers discuss its towing capabilities.
-Properly equipped, the Nissan Titan can tow up to 9,500 pounds and haul a little over 2,000 pounds -- capacities that are pretty disappointing for the class.
+Properly equipped, the Nissan Titan can tow up to 9,500 pounds and haul a little over 2,000 pounds -- capacities that are less than that of class leaders.